 Dynamic stretching and mobilization include movements such as leg swings or arm circles- the key is that these aren’t static movements like your typical stretches, which aren’t recommended for warming up.

-In fact, a review by the University of Alabama has shown that static stretching before training can decrease physical performance and poses no reduction in risk of injury.
+In fact, a review by the University of Alabama has shown that static stretching before training can decrease physical performance and poses no reduction in the risk of injury.
 (I recommend doing static stretching after training, but more on that later).

 That said, simply foam rolling is also a great way to warm up and mobilize muscles.
 Some swimmers also prefer to do light yoga for warm-up, which is completely fine.
 Combining foam rolling and yoga with dynamic stretching and/or activation exercises is also very effective for warming up.